Skip to content

 RBT Paraphrase:

-And mighty ones is saying, "He is a curse within the Beaten Expanse of the dual heavenly ones, to divide between the Day and between the Night of herself, and they have become signs, and appointed times, and days, and two!"30
+And mighty ones is saying, "He is a curse within the Beaten Expanse of the dual heavenly ones, to divide between the Day and between the Night, and they have become signs, and appointed times, and days, and twofold!"30

 LITV Translation: